A Eulogy and a Prayer, for Jim’s 40th Day

 Amen.

-2 thoughts on “A Eulogy and a Prayer, for Jim’s 40th Day”
+2 responses to “A Eulogy and a Prayer, for Jim’s 40th Day”

 your really are a very God loving person. also you thank God for having Jim enter your life.
 Jim must be